Jacob Smillie: American Football

 In October 2021 Smillie was invited along with 52 other athletes from around the world to take part in the NFL's International Combine at Tottenham stadium, trying out for a spot on the NFL's International Player Pathway Program as a running back.
 He was one of the 12 selected from the UK, and the only member from West Yorkshire to be selected.
 He got the 4th fastest time overall in the 40 Yard dash.

 Despite not being selected to the International Player Pathway Program and not allocated to one of the 32 NFL teams, Smillie was invited to the 2022 Canadian Football League Global Combine.
 This made him eligible for the 2022 CFL Global Draft.

-After spending time with European League of Football Franchise Stuttgart Surge at their Mini Camps, Smillie signed his first Professional American Football Contract as he decided to sign with Silesia Rebels for the 2022 season, who play in the Polish Football League.
+After spending time with European League of Football Franchise Stuttgart Surge at their Mini Camps, Smillie signed his first professional American Football contract as he decided to sign with Silesia Rebels for the 2022 season, who play in the Polish Football League.
 He played as a running back.

+In 2024 Smillie joined German team Braunschweig New Yorker Lions in the German Football League.